 - 1. To graduate master's degree students who possess the appropriate depth of knowledge in specific disciplines. - 2.
 To graduate master's degree students qualified to enter and succeed in doctoral programs at leading universities. - 3.
 To graduate master's degree student able to perform in appropriate professional and academic positions. - 4.
 To graduate master's degree students who exhibit the attributes of a liberally educated person.

 Course Overview

 I. Course Catalog Description

-COUN 603G: Assessment and Appraisal (3 credit hours)
+COUN 644G: Research Methods in Counseling (3 credit hours)